Asthma

 Can I go out if I have Asthma?

-The smoke and closed spaces in clubs might trigger your asthma.
+The dry ice and closed spaces in clubs might trigger your asthma.
 So make sure you take an inhaler with you and tell the friends you’re with about your asthma, just in case.
 Take an asthma attack card out with you to remind you what to do, and you could give some to your friends as well.

 Can I get help paying for asthma medication prescriptions?